-In this section, we give a closed product formula of $\mathcal{D}_n^{I}(x)$ for all $I\subseteq[0,n-1]$, and use it to verify Conjectures \ref{conj:DnI0i} and \ref{conj:DnI(x)}.
+In this section, we give closed product formulas of $\mathcal{D}_n^{I}(x)$ for all $I\subseteq[0,n-1]$, and thereby verify Conjectures \ref{conj:DnI0i} and \ref{conj:DnI(x)}.
 We first consider the case where $I=[0,a_0-1]\cup[a_0+1,n-1]$ is compressed with $|I_0|\neq1$ in the first three subsections.
-There are three cases need to be discussed individually: $|I_0|=0$, $|I_0|$ is an odd positive integer and $|I_0|$ is an even positive integer.
-In particular, for the case $|I_0|=0$, we establish directly a formula of $\mathcal{D}_n^{I}(x)$ for all subsets (not necessary compressed) $I$ of $[n-1]$.
+There are three cases that need to be discussed individually: $|I_0|=0$, $|I_0|$ is an odd positive integer and $|I_0|$ is an even positive integer.
+In particular, for the case $|I_0|=0$, we establish directly formulas of $\mathcal{D}_n^{I}(x)$ for all subsets (not necessary compressed) $I$ of $[n-1]$.
 We then establish our main theorem (i.e., Theorem \ref{theo:finaltheorem}) in Subsection \ref{mainthm}.